ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 control work.
 As such, proponents should not interpret these criteria as a checklist of requirements before approaching the IETF.
-Instead, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the rest of this document.
+Instead, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the remainder of this document.

 # Document Status

-Following the lead of HighSpeed TCP {{?RFC3649}}, alternate congestion control algorithms are expected to be published as "Experimental" RFCs until such time that the community better understands the solution space.
+Following the lead of HighSpeed TCP {{?RFC3649}}, alternate congestion control algorithms are expected to be published as "Experimental" RFCs, until such time that the community better understands the solution space.
 Traditionally, the meaning of "Experimental" status has varied in its use and interpretation.